Jako9/GitPython-project-Analysis/README.md

 # Prints information on who contributed what to a repository
-Please enjoy knowing that only accounting for _contribution per line_ is not correct and oftentimes not fair This tool is only for fun!
+Please enjoy knowing that only accounting for _contribution per line_ is not correct and oftentimes not fair.

+This tool is only for fun!

 # Args